this is a shot of the white one. the buds and new growth have begun to form on the viney stems of last years old growth.

 i was not quite completing the stitch before heading into the next stitch. it wasn't the look i wanted and it wasn't the correct way to do the stitch.

-the stitch is formed first by making a fly stitch and then a chain stitch is formed and used as the catch portion of the fly stitch with the stitch being completed by a second catch stitch at the base of the chain stitch.
+the stitch is formed first by making a fly stitch and then a chain stitch is formed and used as the catch portion of the fly stitch with the stitch being completed by a second catch stitch at the base of the chain stitch.in the shot at left i have shown a single wheatear stitch but i have elongated my last catch stitch.

 this elongated version was great for the look i wanted. it helped create a looser looking series of stitches when one was stitched directly below/behind the next.